Codesai/curso-tdd-csharp-netcore/README.md

 # Katas

+# Katas

 ## Fizz Buzz
-Good kata to start doing TDD
+Good kata to start doing TDD.

 ## Password validator
-Kata to practice the importance of the order of selection of the tests.
+Kata to practice the importance of examples list and test order.

+## Argent Rose
+Kata to practice TDD heuristics.

 ## Tire Pressure Variation
-Refactoring kata to start practicing with test doubles (spies and stubs).
+Refactoring kata to practice TDD with test doubles.

 ## Coffee Machine
-Good kata to learn Outside-in TDD with test doubles
+Good kata to practice TDD with test doubles.

 ## Awkward dependencies examples.
 Exercises to detect violations of FIRS (side-effects and sources of non determinism).